campa-consortium/generator_standard/README.md

 - **Variables, Objectives, Constraints (VOCS):**

-  A VOCS is an object that specifies the name and types of components of the optimization problem that will be used by the generator.
+  A `VOCS` is an object that specifies the names and types of components of the optimization problem that will be used by the generator.
 Each generator will validate that it can handle the specified set of variables, objectives, constraints, etc.

 # Standardization